yolk

 The bridge

 The bridge is the layer between the JavaScript runtime and native code.
-Yolk's bridge is designed around three principles: value ownership, explicit dispatch, and no shared mutable state.
+Yolk's bridge is a true zero-copy, high-performance interface designed for shared memory access and end-to-end type safety.

 How a call works